-by Tim Gilmore, 6/18/2012
+by Tim Gilmore, updated 3/4/2019, orig.
+6/18/2012

-“We had dinner with the poet laureate.
+We had dinner with the poet laureate.
 The restaurant did not have bread.
 There were bread plates on the table.
-The poet’s work is known for its brevity.
+Her work is known for its brevity.
 I asked her how she felt about Walt Whitman.
 In the house of poetry, she said, are many mansions.
+She testified to “economies of scale” and “economies of line” even in Song of Myself.
 The restaurant offered Scotch, crème brûlée, but the restaurant did not have bread.

-“We had dinner with the poet laureate.
+We had dinner with the poet laureate.
 There were years and years, she said, when very few magazines accepted any of her poems.
-Publishing poems depends maybe on whether the poems are good, she said, but also on chance.
-The chances of Kay Ryan having become the poet laureate were next to nothing.
-The restaurant did not have bread.
-What it always comes down to, she said, is that you write because you have to write.
+Publishing poems depends maybe on whether the poems are good, she told us, but also on chance.
+The chances of Kay Ryan becoming poet laureate were next to nothing.
+And the restaurant did not have bread.
+What it always comes down to, she said, is you write because you have to write.

-“She had asked the concierge about the best place to see birds in the area.
-The concierge was confused.
+She had asked the concierge the best place nearby to do some birdwatching.
+The concierge expressed confusion.
 She did not understand the question.